Traj-CoA: Patient Trajectory Modeling via Chain-of-Agents for Lung Cancer Risk Prediction: Appendix B. Experimental Details

 \subsection{Experimental Settings}

 Our experiments were conducted using Python 3.10, Huggingface Transformers 4.53.2~\citep{wolf-etal-2020-transformers}, and vLLM 0.9.2~\citep{kwon2023efficient}.
 Models were downloaded from Huggingface\footnote{https://huggingface.co/Simonlee711/Clinical\_ModernBERT}\footnote{https://huggingface.co/google/medgemma-27b-text-it}.
 The BERT baseline was trained on a single NVIDIA A100 GPU; we added a linear layer over the [CLS] token's final hidden state to produce logits and optimized the model using a binary cross-entropy loss with a learning rate of 5e-5, a batch size of 8, and 4 gradient accumulation steps (effective batch size of 32).
 We employed an early stopping strategy with a patience of 3 epochs to prevent overfitting.
 For all LLM-based methods, we used default decoding parameters of Gemma 3: a temperature of 1.0, top-p of 0.95, and top-k of 64.
 To accommodate the model's size and the long-context requirements of the task, inference was performed on two NVIDIA A100 GPUs, leveraging tensor parallelism.
-Implementation of Traj-CoA will be released on GitHub upon acceptance.